 Most new buildings come fitted with emergency lighting as standard.
-Emergency lighting must be installed and maintained in accordance with British Standard BS 5266-1 and the Regulatory Reform (Fire Safety) Order 2005.
-Under the 2005 Order businesses and organisations are required to carry out a fire risk assessment.
-Ensuring emergency lighting is working correctly is deemed a necessary step in carrying out a competent fire risk assessment.
-If emergency lighting is defective prior to a fire the business or organisation responsible could be held to account.
+Emergency lighting must be installed and maintained in accordance with British Standard BS 5266-1 and the requirements of the Regulatory Reform (Fire Safety) Order 2005.
+Building owners and their nominated responsible persons are required to carry out a fire risk assessment to include ensuring emergency lighting is provided to an appropriate extent and working correctly.
+If emergency lighting is defective and fails to operate in a fire, the business or responsible person could be held to account.

 What our testing covers

 Emergency lighting is a broad term and applies to various forms of lighting.
-North West Fire Solutions ensures the below list of ‘emergency lighting’ is tested and in full working condition:
+NW Fire Solutions ensures the below list of ‘emergency lighting’ is tested and in full working condition:

 Our tests ensure emergency lighting is triggered instantly and automatically in the event of a power cut to your building’s key power supply.
 We ensure a minimum of 0.2 lux is emitted by emergency lighting as per BS 5266-1.
 A comprehensive luminaire duration test is performed until the emergency lighting’s supply runs out (typically 4 hours).
 Recharging is then necessary.
 Test results are supplied to customers to insert into their fire safety log books.
 If emergency lighting fails a number of other tests are carried out in order to locate and remedy the fault.

 When IS EMERGENCY LIGHTING REQUIRED?

 Unless the system is provided with a ‘self-test’ function, emergency lighting systems should be tested monthly.
 This is a short functional test in accordance with BS EN 50172:2004 / BS 5266-8:2004.